lliming/globus-id-explorer/README.md

 ## Register with Globus
 All OIDC/OAuth2 apps must be registered with their authentication service.
 Follow the app registration instructions in the [Auth API Developer's Guide](https://docs.globus.org/api/auth/developer-guide/#register-app).

-In order to be consistent with the app's prompts, you should name the app "Display Your Auth Data."
-The scopes field should be
-``openid email profile urn:globus:auth:scope:auth.globus.org:view_identity_set``.
-(Note that you only have to type the first few letters and the field will find what you're looking for.
-The last scope is easiest to find by typing 'set'.)
+By default, this app calls itself "Globus Identity Explorer."
+(You can change this name following the instructions below under "Complete app configuration.")
+Whatever name you intend to use, enter the same name here in your app's registration so that Globus's login/logout pages are consistent.
+You may leave the scopes field empty, as Globus doesn't use this information.
 The most important field is the "Redirects" field.
 It must be set to your Web server's HTTPS address, plus ``/auth/login`` on the end.
 The ``/auth`` corresponds to the app path you specified in the ``auth.conf`` file.
 The ``/login`` part is the login path defined in the app's code.
 On my server, it looks like this:
 ```
 https://home.leeandkristin.net/auth/login
 ```